 We’ve all been there.
 You sit down to have a productive chat with your florist, caterer, or dress consultant to discuss your ideal purple bouquets, that loaded baked potato bar you've always dreamed of, or that stunning lace bridal gown you saw in a magazine.
-All of a sudden, what you thought would be a simple, fun conversation has turned into a whirlwind of foreign wedding terminology being thrown at you like gibberish!
-We know how exhausting wedding lingo can be so with this brides guide, you can walk into your next appointment feeling confident and prepared for any strange word that come your way.
+All of a sudden, what you thought would be a simple, fun conversation with your wedding vendors has turned into a whirlwind of foreign wedding terminology being thrown at you like gibberish!
+We know that not everyone is a wedding planner and may not be familiar with this terminology!
+You can walk into your next appointment feeling confident and prepared for any conversation with vendors after reading this guide.

 Corkage Fee – If you want to pop bottles, it’s going to cost you!
 Unless provided by your caterer, many venues and caterers charge an opening fee per bottle of alcohol that you bring.
 The price can range from $5-$10 per bottle.

 Crudités – A simple appetizer of raw vegetables that are cut up and served with dip.
 Seriously?
 What’s wrong with calling it “veggies and dip”?

 Canapé – A fancy term for a bite-size appetizer served on a small flat piece of bread, cracker, or vegetable.
 Bruschetta, blini’s, and wheat thins with cheez-whiz are among some of our favorites.

 Buttercream –Made of butter, sugar, and milk, its soft and creamy texture makes it the most common (and delicious!) icing for wedding desserts.

 Fondant – Because of its firm texture, this icing creates a smooth finish that is perfect if you’re looking for an elegant, detail-oriented cake design.

 Cocktail Hour - A social period between your ceremony and reception where guests can relax and mingle before the actual partying begins!
 Drinks and light appetizers are often involved.